kunmishra2599/lab-website/_members/yiqing-yang.md

 description: Research Fellow
 ---
 ### Brief

-- I obtained my PhD from Department of Medicine, National University of Singapore, where I worked on long non-coding RNAs in cardiomyocyte development and maturation.
+Yiqing obtained her PhD from Department of Medicine, National University of Singapore, where she worked on long non-coding RNAs in cardiomyocyte development and maturation.

-- I joined the lab in Centre for Computational Biology, Duke-NUS, as a research fellow in 2024.
-I am studying the mechanism of ageing and iron metabolism.
+She joined the lab in Centre for Computational Biology, Duke-NUS, as a research fellow in 2024.
+She is studying the mechanism of ageing and iron metabolism.